 What is there to do at Ohio State ATI outside of class and studying?

-We offer several clubs and organizations such as Collegiate FFA, Dairy Club, Greenhouse Club, Hoof-n-Hide Club, Campus Crusade for Christ, Construction Club, Power Club, etc. Intramural sports include but are not limited to volleyball, softball, basketball, and flag football.
-The Student Activities Center has a workout facility, game room, gymnasium, locker rooms and racquet ball courts, along with regular all-campus events which can be viewed on the Student Activities Calendar.
+ATI is home to many clubs and organizations such as Collegiate FFA, Dairy Club, Student Activities Council, Greenhouse Club, Hoof-n-Hide Club, Campus Crusade for Christ, Construction Club, Power Club, etc. Intramural sports include but are not limited to volleyball, softball, basketball, dodgeball, and flag football.
+The Student Activities Center houses a workout facility, game room, gymnasium, locker rooms and racquet ball courts, along with regular all-campus events which can be viewed on the Student Activities Calendar.
 The outdoor basketball court and tennis courts are accessible, too.
 Other events go on throughout the year such as Regional Homecoming events, Welcome Day events, Family Day, Career Expo, etc.

 What clubs are there on campus?

 We offer several clubs and organizations for students to be involved in such as Agronomy Club, Bee Club, Dairy Club, Hoof-n-Hide Club, Power Club, Turf Club, Construction Club, Artists de Fleur, Collegiate FFA, Dairy Judging Team, Livestock Judging Team, and Community Council.
 There are too many to list here, so be sure to ask around!

 Classes vary day by day depending on your schedule.
 They are more challenging than high school and some even have lab components that incorporate applied learning.
 Lectures are often followed by a lab where application of what was learned in the lecture is used.